 Partial Database backup – It can only be done if database is run in archivelog mode.
 Is the database is in noarchivelog mode, tablespaces and files must be in read-only mode

-76) What is the purpose of restore validate command?
+76) What is the purpose of restore validate command in a RMAN environment?

 RESTORE..VALIDATE Command is used to check whether a certain job of interest is among RMAN backup sets.